susanev/uw-stars-cse/142/weeks/week9/plan.md

 ## Week 9

 * Any outstanding questions
-* Indiviudally work through the [exercises](exercises.md); but feel free to help each other along the way
+* Individually work through the [exercises](exercises.md); but feel free to help each other along the way